haacked/haacked.com/reviewing-merge-commits.markdown

 That way, someone can do a quick review to make sure the merge doesn't break anything and merge it in.

-However, this runs into some problems as articulated by my co-worker Paul after merging my merge PR.
+However, this runs into some problems as articulated by my quotable co-worker [Paul Betts](http://paulbetts.org/) after merging my merge PR.

 ![how do you review a merge conflict](https://f.cloud.github.com/assets/19977/2236359/c3c993ee-9b5b-11e3-8fc3-63c364ca3f08.png)